 Examples of our public lands work:

-CDR Associates is facilitating the master planning process for onboarding Colorado’s next state park, Fisher’s Peak.
+- Fisher’s Peak Master Plan Facilitation CDR Associates facilitated the master planning process of one of Colorado’s newest state parks, Fisher’s Peak.
 The 30-square-mile Fisher’s Peak ranch, located outside the city of Trinidad, spans from the New Mexico border north along the east side of I-25 to the south of Trinidad.
-The property’s iconic peak and diverse landscape of grasslands, forests, rugged mountain and vast meadows already is drawing significant attention for its potential.
-CDR will be facilitating internal collaboration and decision-making for a diverse partnership including Colorado Parks and Wildlife, Trust for Public Land, the Nature Conservancy, Great Outdoors Colorado and the City of Trinidad.
-CDR will also be facilitating broader community engagement locally and across the state connecting with preservation and recreation stakeholders and constituencies.
+The property’s iconic peak and diverse landscape of grasslands, forests, rugged mountain, and vast meadows long attracted significant attention for its potential.
+CDR facilitated internal collaboration and decision-making for a diverse partnership including Colorado Parks and Wildlife (CPW), Trust for Public Land, the Nature Conservancy, Great Outdoors Colorado (GOCO), and the City of Trinidad.
+CDR led broader community engagement locally and across the state, connecting with preservation and recreation stakeholders and constituencies.

-CDR provides facilitation and coalition-building services for the Colorado Wildlife and Transportation Alliance Steering Committee and Technical Teams.
+- Colorado Wildlife & Transportation Alliance CDR provides facilitation and coalition-building services for the Colorado Wildlife and Transportation Alliance Steering Committee and Technical Teams.
 The initiative began following the statewide Wildlife and Transportation Summit in 2017, aimed at identifying Wildlife Crossing projects, mitigation, and science as part of CPW and CDOT’s cooperation strategy.
 The Steering Committee is charged with increasing public understanding of wildlife and transportation issues and securing funding for both internal coordination as well as external project development.
 CDR works with initiative leads, CDOT and CPW, to identify the Alliance’s priorities, timeline, and goals.
 CDR facilitates Committee and Technical Team meetings and ensures the initiative is on track to hit important education, outreach, and funding milestones.
 CDR has established a process for the statewide partnership model to succeed, including bringing a number of players to the table.
 Members and partners include state and federal agencies, sportsmen’s groups, nonprofits, researchers, engineers, and academic institutions.

 Learn more: